 - Hydrophobic interaction chromatography (HIC) has also received great interest as an orthogonal technique to SEC.
 HIC separates proteins based on their hydrophobicity in the native state and can often detect changes in protein structure as well as aggregates.

-Agilent Technologies offers a number of resources and products to help scientists analyze and separate undesirable aggregates and fragments from biopharmaceutical products.
+Agilent offers a range of high-resolution inert SEC columns and detection systems to help scientists to routinely analyze and monitor aggregation and fragments from the main biopharmaceutical products.